pegasys-fi/docs/docs/concepts/governance/05-adversarial-circumstances.md

 title: Adversarial Circumstances
 ---

-This document explores some adversarial circumstances which Uniswap Governance may encounter in the future.
-Its goal is to help those interested in Uniswap Governance understand the reasoning behind some of its design, its limitations, and potential avenues for growth.
+This document explores some adversarial circumstances which Pegasys Governance may encounter in the future.
+Its goal is to help those interested in Pegasys Governance understand the reasoning behind some of its design, its limitations, and potential avenues for growth.

 ## Scenario 1